 Tax & estate planning

-Transfer of a foreign retirement plan into a Canadian RRSP: tax rules to consider
+Transfer of a foreign retirement plan to a Canadian RRSP: tax rules to consider

-Find out what are the rules applicable when transferring a foreign retirement plan into an RRSP on a tax-deferred basis
+Find out which rules are applicable when transferring a foreign retirement plan into an RRSP on a tax-deferred basis.

-Transfer of a foreign retirement plan into a Canadian RRSP: tax rules to consider
+Transfer of a foreign retirement plan to a Canadian RRSP: tax rules to consider

-In a world where cross-border mobility is important, many Canadians have benefited from work opportunities outside Canada in recent years.
-Some of these Canadians may have accumulated rights in a foreign retirement plan while working abroad and, coming back to Canada, many may have left such pension plans in a foreign jurisdiction.
+In a world where cross-border mobility is important, many Canadians have benefited from abroad work opportunities in recent years.
+Some of these Canadians may have accumulated rights in a foreign retirement plan while working outside the country.
+Coming back to Canada, many may have left such pension plans in a foreign jurisdiction.

-The Income Tax Act (ITA), allows Canadian residents, under certain conditions, to transfer foreign retirement plans to a Canada Registered Retirement Savings Plan (RRSP).
+The Income Tax Act (ITA) allows Canadian residents, under certain conditions, to transfer foreign retirement plans to a Canadian Registered Retirement Savings Plan (RRSP).

-In this document, we will discuss the rules applicable when transferring a foreign retirement plan - including a U.S. retirement plan - into an RRSP on a tax-deferred basis.
-We will also discuss the benefits and possible drawbacks of doing such a transfer.
+In this article, we discuss the rules applicable when transferring a foreign retirement plan, including a U.S. retirement plan, into an RRSP on a tax-deferred basis.
+We’ll also talk about the potential benefits and drawbacks of doing such a transfer.

-Note that it is essential that an investor seek advice from a qualified tax advisor, planner, and/or legal advisor before acting on any of the information included in this document.
+Note that it’s essential that an investor seek advice from a qualified tax advisor, planner, and/or legal advisor before acting on any of the information included in this article.

 Foreign pension plans and the Income Tax Act

-However, paragraph 60(j) of the Income Tax Act allows, under certain conditions, to do an indirect transfer into an RRSP of amounts that qualify as a superannuation or pension benefit from a foreign pension plan.
+However, paragraph 60(j) of the ITA allows, under certain conditions, to do an indirect transfer into an RRSP of amounts that qualify as a superannuation or pension benefit from a foreign pension plan.

-When determining whether benefits withdrawn from a foreign retirement plan will qualify under the par 60(j), a taxpayer should consider the following:
+When determining whether benefits withdrawn from a foreign retirement plan will qualify under paragraph 60(j), a taxpayer should consider the following:

-• The pension benefit must be included in the individual's Canadian income tax, under subparagraph 56(1)(a)(i), and not exempt from tax in Canada because of a tax treaty.
+• The pension benefit must be included in the individual's Canadian income, under subparagraph 56(1)(a)(i), and not be exempt from tax in Canada because of a tax treaty.

-• When withdrawing a benefit from a foreign pension plan, the gross amount of the benefit withdrawn may be contributed to a Canadian RRSP, provided that the contributions to the plan relate to services rendered by the taxpayer while a nonresident of Canada.
+• When withdrawing a benefit from a foreign pension plan, the gross amount of the benefit may be contributed to a Canadian RRSP, provided that the contributions to the plan relate to services rendered by the taxpayer while a non-resident of Canada.

 • The person must be a resident of Canada at the time of the contribution to their RRSP.